 - Construct and solve Bethe-salpeter equation

 This package has been tested thoroughly and optimized for molecules and nanoclusters.
-It runs particularly efficient for small-size (less than 30 atoms) molecules or clusters.
-This package can also deal with crystalline systems.
-However, its functionality for dealing crystals has not been thoroughly tested yet.
+NanoGW is well suited for small-size (less than 30 atoms) molecules or clusters.
+This package can also deal with crystalline systems. .

-We have tested it one a few Linux/Unix machines, including NERSC cori, TACC stampede2, Workstation of Oden institute at UT Austin and personal computers that run Ubuntu or Mac OS.
-Now it can handles molecules (12 atoms or 50 electrons) with a few minutes and reasonable accuracy on personal computers with a 2-core/4-thread intel processor.
+NanoGW has been implemented on a few Linux/Unix machines, including NERSC Cori, TACC Stampede2, and personal computers that run Ubuntu or Mac OS.
+The code handles molecules with a few minutes and reasonable accuracy on personal computers with a 2-core/4-thread intel processor.

-This package requires wave functions and Kohn-Sham energies calculated with PARSEC as input.
-It also support plane-wave based DFT package PARATEC.
-NanoGW will convert the plane-wave based wave functions to real-space based wave functions.
-However, its compatibility with PARATEC has not been thoroughly tested yet.
+The package requires wave functions and Kohn-Sham energies calculated with PARSEC as input.
+Support is provided for the plane-wave based package PARATEC.
+NanoGW converts the plane-wave based wave functions to real-space based wave functions.

 How to cite this software: